 IBSC Standard (2006) Compliance Comments Standard 8 Airports should conduct a formal risk assessment of their bird strike situation and use the results to help target their bird management measures and to monitor their effectiveness.
-Risk assessments should be updated at regular intervals, preferably annually.
-N/A Non-compliant Compliant This WHMP includes a formal risk assessment used to help target bird management measures carried out by TAOOs.
+Risk assessments should be updated at regular intervals, preferably annually. □ N/A □ Non-compliant ■ Compliant This WHMP includes a formal risk assessment used to help target bird management measures carried out by TAOOs.
 Risk assessments are reviewed on an annual and biennial basis.
-Standard 9 Airports should conduct an inventory of bird attracting sites within the ICAO defined 13km bird circle, paying particular attention to sites close to the airfield and the approach and departure corridors.
+Airports should conduct an inventory of bird attracting sites within the ICAO defined 13km bird circle, paying particular attention to sites close to the airfield and the approach and departure corridors.
 A basic risk assessment should be carried out to determine whether the movement patterns of birds/wildlife attracted to these sites means that they cause, or may cause, a risk to air traffic.
 If this is the case, options for bird management at the site(s) concerned should be developed and a more detailed risk assessment performed to determine if it is possible and/or cost effective to implement management processes at the site(s) concerned.
-This process should be repeated annually to identify new sites or changes in the risk levels produced by existing sites.
-N/A Non-compliant Compliant This WHMP has identified features surrounding the airfield that may attract hazardous birds and/or wildlife.
-Surveys of these sites are conduct triannually - wet season, dry season and build-up transition period.
+This process should be repeated annually to identify new sites or changes in the risk levels produced by existing sites. □ N/A □ Non-compliant ■ Compliant This WHMP has identified features surrounding the airfield that may attract hazardous birds and/or wildlife.
+Surveys of these sites are conduct seasonally - wet season, dry season and build-up transition period.
+DIA provides comment regarding bird hazard to DIPL Development Assessment Services for Proposed Development Applications.
 Where national laws permit, airports, or airport authorities, should seek to have an input into planning decisions and land use practices within the 13km bird circle for any development that may attract significant numbers of hazardous birds/wildlife.
 Such developments should be subjected to a similar risk assessment process as described above and changes sought, or the proposal opposed, if a significant increase in bird strike risk is likely to result.